 - Tabernacles, Temples

 Mormon temple ceremonies have changed significantly over the years, but anyone who has experienced the LDS temple endowment will recognize the Masonic rituals.
-All the signs and tokens are essentially taken straight from Masonry or only slightly embellished.
+All the signs and tokens are essentially shared with Masonry or only slightly embellished.
 Mormon temple ceremonies are so similar that one historian called the endowment Celestial Masonry (Leonard Arrington, Writing of Mormon History, 257).

 - Mormon Expression: Mormonism and Masonry